 We all have Eden echoing in our ears.
 A distant memory of paradise lost in our souls.

-Satan, that slimy serpent of old, tempted Eve—questioning and twisting God’s word, “Did God actually say, ‘You shall not eat of any tree in the garden’?”
+As the story unfolds, we see that into God’s perfect paradise of Eden enters a villain.
+Satan, that slippery serpent of old, tempted Eve—questioned and twisted God’s word.
+Planting seeds of doubt, Satan says to Eve, “Did God actually say, ‘You shall not eat of any tree in the garden’?”
 (Genesis 3:1)

 Eve affirms what God had told Adam about the tree of the knowledge of good and evil to the serpent.
 However, she adds an embellishment: “neither shall you touch it”.
-The serpent, now knowing the bait was starting to set in Eve’s heart, fully contradicted God’s word, saying,
+The serpent, now knowing the bait was starting to set in Eve’s heart, next fully contradicts God’s word, saying,

 “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”
 (Genesis 3:4–5)

-Adam was not deceived and willingly rebelled against God’s command.
+Though Eve was deceived, Adam was not deceived and willingly rebelled against God’s command.
 Adam was supposed to guard the garden.
-Instead he stood by passively as a snake deceived his wife and betrayed his Creator, letting sin into the garden.
+Instead he stood by passively while a snake deceived his wife and betrayed His Creator, letting sin into the garden.
+It is the ultimate betrayal.
+Cosmic treason.

 In an instant, shame fell upon them as they realized they had betrayed their Benevolent Creator—exchanging the truth of God for a lie (Rom.
 1:25).
-Instead of owning their sin, they blame-shifted—something we’ve continued to do.
+Instead of owning their sin, they blame-shifted—something we all have continued to do.

 “Sin is cosmic treason.
 Sin is the treason against a perfectly pure Sovereign.
 It is an act of supreme ingratitude toward the One to whom we owe everything, to the One who has given us life itself.”